 8. If I have a lead service line, how can I reduce my exposure to lead?
 WSFC Utilities implemented a corrosion control program in 1992 designed to prevent lead leaching from pipes into the water.
 As described in FAQ #10, the process of replacing a lead service line can temporarily increase lead levels because pipes are disturbed.

 If your private service line is identified as lead, please follow the recommendations below while we assess the final requirements of the EPA rule.
 We will continue to share information and you cancheck back later to learn more about lead service line replacement options.

 • Always buy plumbing fixtures (faucets, valves, sinks, shower heads, hose bibs, etc.) that have zero-lead, lead-free or low-lead content.
 Read the labels of any new plumbing fixtures closely.

 • Always use fresh, cold, running water for drinking, cooking and preparing baby formula.
-Run the water until the temperature no longer changes and then allow it to run for an additional two minutes before using or consuming.
+Run the cold water until the temperature no longer changes and then allow it to run for an additional two minutes before using or consuming.

 • Boiling water does not remove lead and can increase lead concentration in water.

 • Regularly remove and clean faucet screens and aerators.